0cjs/sedoc/8bit/cbm/address-decoding.md

     0 0 0 0 .    _  _  _  _  _  _  _
     0 0 0 0 0    _  _  _  _  _  _  _

+### Hints on Using Memory (Tricks)

+Things can get difficult if the $Dxxx area is switched out, since that has all IO.
+But if memory gets tight, you can [put your character and sprite info there][rc 5715] if it doesn't change often, since the VIC will still have that RAM mapped even when the CPU does not.

 MAX Machine
 -----------